lojikil/uspno.9/README.md

+# Moved

+This project has been [renamed and moved to another repository](https://github.com/lojikil/akvo).

+## rationale

+- I was originally going to rewrite it in Go and rename it
+- I decided that it may be ok to leave it in Python and just structure it
+- I wanted something to make your code _flow_

 # Overview

 A simple test case for an intermediate representation that can be used for symbolic execution & abstract interpretation.
 I'm focusing on a greybox-style of